wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-31 And the servants of the king were frightened horribly by the means thereof; after which they trembled at the name of torpedo ! — and were obliged to guard their vessels in the night, and put a double watch upon them ;
+31 And the servants of the king were frightened horribly by the means thereof; after which they trembled at the name of torpedo !--and were obliged to guard their vessels in the night, and put a double watch upon them ;